History of Uruguay: Growing instability, 1966–73

+In September 1971, two months before the general election, 106 prisoners belonging to Tupamaros (MLN-T) escaped from the penitentiary of the Punta Carretas neighborhood of Montevideo.
+The government entrusted the Armed Forces with the anti-subversive fight, which involved the intervention of commanders in political affairs.
+In November, a general election was held, in which Colorado Juan María Bordaberry was elected president.

 Military dictatorship, 1973–1985

-President Jorge Pacheco declared a state of emergency in 1968, and this was followed by a further suspension of civil liberties in 1972 by his successor, President Juan María Bordaberry.
-President Bordaberry brought the Army in to combat the guerrillas of the Tupamaros Movement of National Liberation (MLN), which was led by Raúl Sendic.
+Amid the ongoing armed struggle and political violence of the MLN-T, on April 15, 1972, the General Assembly declared a 'state of internal war,' marking the beginning of the Uruguayan intrastate war.
+This led to a widespread crackdown by the armed forces against guerrilla groups.
+At the same time, the economic situation deteriorated due to high inflation, which sparked a resurgence of labor mobilization.
+The MLN-T continued its attacks on military and police personnel, killing four young soldiers on guard duty in May.

+After a series of military operations, a large number of MLN-T members were arrested.
+In early September, the last remaining Tupamaro leader at large, Raúl Sendic Atonaccio, was captured.
+However, the influence of the top military commanders in national politics continued to grow.
+On February 9, 1973, the commanders of the Army and the Air Force announced that they refused to follow the orders of the newly appointed Minister of Defense, Antonio Francese.

 After defeating the Tupamaros, the military seized power in 1973.
 Torture was effectively used to gather information needed to break up the MLN and also against trade union officers, members of the Communist Party and even regular citizens.
 Torture practices extended until the end of Uruguayan dictatorship in 1985.
 Uruguay soon had the highest per capita percentage of political prisoners in the world.
 The MLN heads were isolated in improvised prisons and subjected to repeated acts of torture.
 Emigration from Uruguay rose drastically as large numbers of Uruguayans looked for political asylum throughout the world.